Gergab00/movies-theme/README.md

 6. Click on the Install Now button
 7. Once the installation is complete, click on the Activate link

+## Installation of the test site
+1. Download both of these files to your computer from this link [wordpress-challenge-movies](https://drive.google.com/drive/folders/1_8FXirdeLc-caoLTdC3OVi3TjOEyEFRy?usp=share_link)
+2. Create a new database and database user on the destination website.
+3. Upload the .zip file and installer.php file to the destination website.
+4. Navigate to the installer.php file in your browser (example: http://yoursite.com/installer.php).
+5. Follow the prompts to enter your database information and complete the installation process.
+6. Once the installation is complete, make sure to remove the installer.php file and the duplicator package files from the destination website for security reasons.
+7. This installation already has the theme and plugin necessary to display the site.

 ## Setup
 1. Go to Appearance > Customize in your WordPress dashboard
 2. Select the Movies Theme options